-Profit and Loss Account
+Profit and loss account

-Measures gains and losses from all operations over a period of time, usually a year or a quarter of year.
+Measures gains and losses from all operations over a period of time, usually a year or a quarter of a year.
 Made of:

-- Revenue = monetary value of a company's sales of goods and services.
+Revenue = monetary value of a company’s sales of goods and services.
 It can increase if prices increase, if the volumes of sales increase, or improving the product mix (selling more high-priced items than low-priced ones).
-TOP LINE
+Top line

-- Operating costs = cost of inputs (labour, machinery, bills, etc. for a manufacturer), logistics & transportation or products themselves (for a retailer), producing services (for other services firms).
-Typical items are "(purchase of) materials", "administration (costs)", "labour (costs)", "sales and marketing expenses".
+Cost of inputs (labour, machinery, bills, etc. for a manufacturer), logistics & transportation or products themselves (for a retailer), producing services (for other services firms).
+Typical items are “(purchase of) materials”, “administration (costs)”, “labour (costs)”, “sales and marketing expenses”.

-straight line method, since every year it goes down by the same amount.
-Nonetheless, depreciation is not usually constant → accelerated-diminishing balance method, which accounts for the same proportional reduction in price.
+(Annual) depreciation = (Cost – Residual value)/Estimated useful life.
+Straight line method, since every year it goes down by the same amount.
+Nonetheless, depreciation is not usually constant – accelerated-diminishing balance method, which accounts for the same proportional reduction in price.
 The resulting line will be a curve, which will never reach zero.

 Amortization = depreciation for intangible assets, e.g. patents and trademarks, copyrights, licenses.
 Together with depreciation reduce the net valuation of the corresponding assets.